monopi/bittrexBot/README.md

 The percentage values are actual percentages...not decimals.
 So if you want to trade 3.25% you would input 3.25 in that value.
 I would also not recommend going below 20 seconds for the checkInterval.
 Otherwise, it's possible to induce a race condition with bittrex.

+#### Fees notice: The configurations currently do not take into account Bittrex's .0025% fee.
+This is planned for a later interation.

 #### Example file

 ```json